MAM Collection Mission

 Support new acquisitions: You can take an active role in acquisitions that support artists and strategically strengthen the collection while participating in enriching events in collectors’ homes, artists’ studios, and exciting art destinations.
 Join the Contemporary Collectors Circle today!

-Intern: In support of high-impact educational goals, MAM offers one Collection Internship each semester.
+Intern: In support of high-impact educational goals, MAM is able to offer one Collection Internship each semester.
 Interns acquire comprehensive collection management skills, conduct research, and enrich the museum’s educational resources.
 Contact Registrar Jennifer Reifsneider for more information.

 Have questions about your personal collection?
 For legal and ethical reasons, MAM is unable to provide appraisal and conservation services.
 To avoid a conflict of interest, MAM also cannot provide referrals for specific vendors.